The Mutants Are Revolting

 Title caption100

-First aired2 September, 2010[1]
+First air date2 September, 2010

 Broadcast numberS07E12

-Special guest(s)Mark Mothersbaugh as Himself
+Special guest(s)Mark Mothersbaugh

 Additional